 Are cosmetics made in China cruelty-free?
 It depends.

 The short is answer is yes.
-Cosmetics made in China are cruelty-free!
-You don’t need to worry if your favorite cruelty-free brand has “made in China” on their packaging!
+Cosmetics made in China are generally cruelty-free.
+You don’t need to worry if your favorite cruelty-free brand has “made in China” on their packaging as it does not automatically mean that these brands are tested on animals as required by law.

 Can a cruelty-free brand manufacture products in China and still be cruelty-free?
 Yes!

 Yes!
-These brands are still cruelty-free.
+These brands can be cruelty-free.
 No animal testing is currently required for brands to manufacture products in China.

 Cosmetics that are made in China, but are not sold there, are not subject to the same animal testing laws that impact finished products that are being sold in China.
 Brands who produce their items in China are able to stay cruelty-free.
 The required by law animal testing laws in China do not apply to them.
 This is how so many cruelty-free brands are able to manufacture in China and remain cruelty-free.